-The Ekhaga Foundation supports research in ecological agriculture and biological medicine.
+The Ekhaga Foundation (Ekhagastiftelsen) supports research in ecological agriculture and biological medicine.

 Gösta Videgård, founder of Ekhaga in 1944, believed strongly in natural methods of agriculture and in natural medicines for preventing and treating illnesses.
 The Foundation supports continuing exploration of these themes in Sweden and internationally.